 Dr. Eisold is Past-President of the International Society for the Psychoanalytic Study of Organizations.
 He is also a former Director of the Organizational Program at the William Alanson White Institute, which he helped to found.
 For several years he directed the A. K. Rice Institute’s National Conference on Leadership and Authority.
-He has published in the Harvard Business Review and provided commentary for The Wall Street Journal.
+A member of the Boswell Group, he has published in the Harvard Business Review and provided commentary for The Wall Street Journal.

 His most recent book, The Organizational Life of Psychoanalysis, brings together his work on the conflicts, dilemmas and difficulties that have beset the institutes, societies and associations of the profession throughout its history, and it illuminates the profound challenges it is currently facing.